1. Who is the Founder of HTML? Learn About the History of a Revolutionary Language

 The HTML markup language came into existence gradually with trials and tests.
-There are three basic phases that took part in evolving the HTML5 language.
+There are three basic phases that took part in the evolution of HTML to HTML5 language.

 2.1.
 Concept Behind HTML Release